nutirition-positions/nutrition-positions.github.io/index.md

 Eatereez provides three public pages that present the contents of the database organized in various ways.

-The [FindFood](http://eatereez.meteorapp.com/#/food) page displays a list of restaurants, with the ability to be filtered by food type (Mexican, Thai, Hawaiian, etc...), whether they are currently open, and ratings.
+The [FindFood](http://eatereez.meteorapp.com/#/food) page displays a list of restaurants, with the ability to be filtered by food type (Hawaiian, Chinese, Sandwiches, etc...), whether they are currently open, and ratings.
 Each restaurant will also have the most liked user reviews, and an average rating which can be applied towards sorting restaurants by those ratings:

 ![](images/Restaurant List-MS2.png)